stfc/PSyclone/doc/user_guide/getting_going.rst

     psyclone input_file.f90

-However, we usually what to redirect the output to a file where we can later compile, we can do this with the `-o` flag:
+However, we usually want to redirect the output to a file that we can later compile, we can do this with the `-o` flag:

 .. code-block:: console